Albert Sidney Beckham: Education

+Beckham was educated in Christian schools and received private tutoring to prepare for college.
+Beckham's time in school was marked by government sanctioned segregation and discrimination against African Americans.
+Because of this, all of his higher education was received from northern colleges and universities.
+Which was common for African Americans to do at the time.

 At the age of fifteen, Beckham enrolled at Lincoln University and was a fellow student of Francis Sumner, who would become the first African American to earn a Ph.D. in psychology.
 In 1915 Beckham graduated with a BA in psychology and began graduate study at Ohio State University the same year.
 While at Ohio State, he earned a second bachelor's degree in 1916 and a master's degree in psychology in 1917.
 From 1917 to 1920, Beckham served as an assistant professor of psychology at Wilberforce University.

 In 1921, Beckham began his doctoral studies at Columbia University but transferred to New York University (NYU) because there was more financial aid available at NYU.
 In 1924, Beckham suspended his doctoral studies to accept an instructor position, and later an assistant professor, at Howard University, becoming the first person to teach psychology at the institution, and also opened the university's first psychology lab.
 After five years at Howard University, he went back to NYU to finish his doctorate in 1930.